abarker/strip-hints/README.rst

 strip-hints
 ===========

-This package provides an importable function and a command-line command to strips type hints from Python code file, leaving runnable code (assuming the rest of the code is compatible with the interpreter version).
-It tries to make as few changes as possible so that line and column numbers in error messages for the processed file also correspond to those of the original file.
+This package provides a command-line command and a corresponding importable function which strip type hints from Python code file.
+The stripping process leaves runnable code, assuming the rest of the code is runnable in the interpreter version.
+The program tries to make as few changes as possible to the processed code so that line and column numbers in error messages for the processed code file also correspond to those for the original code file.
 In most cases, with the default options, both the line and column numbers are preserved.

 The stripping operation can be used as a preprocessor to allow the new type